keep-starknet-strange/garaga/README.md

 Here are some interesting resources about pairing-based cryptography:

 > **Note:** This list is not exhaustive, and is not intended to be.

-1. [Pairing for beginners](https://static1.squarespace.com/static/5fdbb09f31d71c1227082339/t/5ff394720493bd28278889c6/1609798774687/PairingsForBeginners.pdf) : A beginner-friendly overall introduction of the concept and techniques, including Towered extension fields in section 7.3.
+- Document A :: [Pairing for beginners](https://static1.squarespace.com/static/5fdbb09f31d71c1227082339/t/5ff394720493bd28278889c6/1609798774687/PairingsForBeginners.pdf) : A beginner-friendly overall introduction of the concept and techniques, including Towered extension fields in section 7.3.
 (2012)
-2. [Efficient Hardware Implementation of IFp-Arithmetic for Pairing-Friendly Curves](https://ieeexplore.ieee.org/abstract/document/5740859) : Fast Fp modular multiplication using polynomial representation of field elements.
+- Document B :: [Efficient Hardware Implementation of IFp-Arithmetic for Pairing-Friendly Curves](https://ieeexplore.ieee.org/abstract/document/5740859) : Fast Fp modular multiplication using polynomial representation of field elements.
 Currently being implemented.
 (2012)
+- Document C :: [High-Speed Software Implementation of the Optimal Ate Pairing over Barreto–Naehrig Curves](https://eprint.iacr.org/2010/354.pdf) Useful, relatively effective ready-to-use formulas including for Fp, Fp12 arithmetics.
+Should be composable with Document B.
+- Document D :: [Efficient Multiplication over Extension Fields](https://www.emse.fr/~nadia.el-mrabet/Article/WAIFI2012.pdf) Generalized Arithmetic on any extension field using polynomial representation of field elements.
+This work could enable polynomial representation of elements of finite field of any prime order, and thus very efficient pairing for any BN curve, including alt_bn128.
-3. [Accelerated tower arithmetic](https://hal.archives-ouvertes.fr/hal-01788403/file/tower.pdf)  Close to state-of-the art solution for Fp12 arithmetics.
+- Document E :: [Accelerated tower arithmetic](https://hal.archives-ouvertes.fr/hal-01788403/file/tower.pdf)  Close to state-of-the art solution for Fp12 arithmetics.
+Similar to Document D but harder.
 (2019)

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):